ITenthusiasm/custom-elements/src/Combobox/docs/extras/articles-to-be/pragmatic-css.md

    - In the 2nd example, you _know_ that the styles are being applied to a text `<input>` that is progrmatically disabled.
 With the 1st example, you don't know where the styles are being used or why.
 The only way for you to know _for certain_ is by _leaving_ your CSS file and _exploring_ the HTML first, which takes longer.
 3. It doesn't require you to figure out the right CSS class names, which at times can be non-trivial cognitive overhead.
 Additionally, you won't have to think about how to prevent one set of CSS classes from clashing with another set of CSS classes in your codebase (more cognitive overhead).
 4. It uses the Platform's features to target and style form controls instead of hacking/abusing CSS classes to produce the same result.
    - This saves you from having to write extra lines of code.
 For example, when using the class-based approach, you'll always need to write some kind of listener/observer which toggles the `.disabled` class on an `input` when it is disabled/enabled.
-This is superfluous effort.
+This is unnecessary effort.

-Now sure, someone may say, "Okay, but these styles are global!
+Now sure, someone may say, "Okay, but the styles in Example 2 are global!
 Is that safe?"
 And the answer is yes, they are safe.
 After all, a _robust_ web application will _consistently_ style its form controls with _little to no variations_.
 This means you _should not_ be defining wildly different `input[type="text"]:disabled` selector styles in various CSS files across your codebase.
 You should only need to define the styles _once_, and you really shouldn't add any variations.
 (But if you "need" variations, Tailwind can do the trick.)

 In other words, the "clashing global styles" concern isn't realistic here.
 You actually _want_ global styles in this scenario, and there are ways to write them maintainably without overreaching any boundaries.